-We have held three annual shareholder advisory votes on the compensation of our NEOs, commonly referred to as "say-on-pay" votes with the following results:
+The last three annual shareholder advisory votes on the compensation of our NEOs, commonly referred to as "say-on-pay" votes, had the following results, based on shares voted either for or against the proposal:

-Shareholders who approved of the Compensation of NEOs As Reported for the Prior Calendar Year (Percent of Shares Cast)
+Shareholders who approved of the Compensation of NEOs

-At its meeting in September 2012, the Committee reviewed a presentation from our independent compensation consultant with respect to our Total Rewards program, shareholder say-on-pay voting results, and trends in executive compensation.
-The Committee determined that our Total Rewards program is fundamentally sound, supports the needs of our business, is aligned with the trends in the market and, as demonstrated by our say-on-pay voting results, is strongly supported by our shareholders.
+At its meeting in September 2013, the Committee reviewed a presentation from our independent compensation consultant with respect to our Total Rewards program, shareholder say-on-pay voting results and trends in executive compensation.
+The Committee determined that our Total Rewards program is fundamentally sound, supports the needs of our business, is aligned with the trends in the market and, as demonstrated by our say-onpay voting results, is strongly supported by our shareholders.

-As a result, at its December 2012 meeting, the Committee decided to retain our 2012 executive compensation philosophy, components, component mix, competitive positioning targets, and most of our 2012 performance metrics for 2013 compensation.
+As a result, at its December 2013 meeting, the Committee decided to retain our 2013 executive compensation philosophy, components, component mix, competitive positioning targets and most of our 2013 performance metrics for 2014 compensation.

-For the AIP, the Committee removed the service excellence and member health metrics and added the 10% weighting previously assigned to those metrics to our business unit operating gain metric in order to strengthen the focus of our business leaders on the financial results of their business units.
-For our performance share unit grants, the Committee removed the selling, general and administrative expense per-member per-month ("SG&A PMPM") metric, so that for the 2013 grants, 50% of each award was based on adjusted net income per share ("EPS") performance and 50% of each award was based on membership performance.
+For the AIP, the Committee adjusted the plan to fund total awards based on company, Commercial and Specialty Business Division ("CSBD") and Government Business Division ("GBD") operating gain plus an additional funding amount to recognize individual performance.
+Individual awards for the CEO and NEOs are based on the results of their performance scorecard and the Committee's assessment of their individual performance and contribution.
+For our performance stock unit grants, the Committee retained the 2013 metrics and weightings, such that 50% of each award was based on adjusted net income per share ("EPS") performance and 50% of each award was based on membership performance.

-The performance targets and scales for our AIP awards and performance share units were also updated to conform to our 2013 business plan.
-Additionally, the Committee increased the performance levels needed to reach threshold as a percent of plan and maximum as a percent of plan on the corporate and business unit operating gain scales used in the AIP and the EPS scale used for performance share units.
+The performance targets and scales for our AIP awards and performance stock units were also updated to conform to our 2014 business plan.
+Additionally, the Committee increased the performance levels needed to reach threshold as a percent of plan and maximum as a percent of plan on the corporate and business unit operating gain scales used in the AIP and the EPS scale used for performance stock units.

-The Committee believes the changes that it made to the AIP and performance share unit programs further strengthened our focus on financial results and aligned with our business strategy in 2013.
-The shareholder vote in 2013 approving the 2012 compensation by a significant amount was further support for our decisions not to make major changes to executive compensation for 2013.
+The Committee believes the changes that it made to the AIP and performance stock unit programs further strengthened our focus on financial results and aligned with our business strategy in 2014.
+The shareholder vote in 2014 approving the 2013 compensation by a significant amount was further support for our decisions not to make major changes to executive compensation for 2014.